Fawad comes hard on Achakzai in Senate

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The minister later urged the chairman to form a parliamentary committee to probe the alleged embezzlement of Rs42 trillion development funds given to the Balochistan government during the last 10 years.
+The minister, later urged the chairman to form a parliamentary committee to probe alleged embezzlement of Rs42 trillion development funds given to Balochistan government during the last ten years.

-The proposal came when senators belonging to Pakhtunkhwa Milli Awami Party (PKMAP) protested at the slow pace of work and use of substandard materials in the Quetta airport expansion work, a project, which began in 2015 during the-then PML-N government.

 “In which capacity these people are talking as these are the people who are responsible for the backwardness of the province.
 There should be a committee comprising members of the Senate to probe economic terrorism committed by Achakzais and Co,” he asserted.